The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

 Tip: If you’re a Californian homeowner (which you are), check availability carefully.
-Even though California may not accept new home business under the AARP/The Hartford programme in some cases, you may still find alternative solutions, or ask The Hartford/agent if they can write a policy in your region.
-Always check with a licensed agent (such as via Sun Insurance & Financial or your own agent).
+Even though California may not accept new home business under the AARP Home Insurance by the Hartford Insurance program in some cases, you may still find alternative solutions, or ask The Hartford/agent if they can write a policy in your region.
+Always check with a licensed agent (such as via Sun Insurance & Financial – Beverly Hills or your own agent).

 Pros